 Option 1 (interest rate cap) Option 2 (restricted transfer pricing) Option 3 (EBITDA-based rule) Option 4 (administrative guidance) Status quo Efficiency and neutrality Option 1 will provide a strong limit on related-party interest rates, reducing the ability for some firms to profit shift.
 This would level the playing field for firms, providing efficiency gains.
 However, for some firms the interest rate allowed under the cap may be too low, which lowers the efficiency benefits.
+Option 2 will provide a reasonably trong limit on related-party debt interest rates, reducing the ability for ome firms to profit shift.
+This would evel the playing field for firms, roviding efficiency gains.
+Option 3 will provide an effective limit on all interest expenses (including related-party interest expenses).
+However, it also increases the uncertainty or returns on New Zealand investment, since whether or not interest is deductible turns on a taxpayer's EBITDA, which can be very variable.
 Option 2 will provide a reasonably strong limit on related-party debt interest rates, reducing the ability for some firms to profit shift.
 This would level the playing field for firms, providing efficiency gains.
 Option 3 will provide an effective limit on all interest expenses (including related-party interest expenses).
-However, it also increases the uncertainty of returns on New Zealand investment, since whether or not interest is deductible turns on a taxpayer's EBITDA, which can be very variable.
-Some taxpayers would benefit from the certainty provided by the administrative safe harbour.
-However, for taxpayers willing to exceed the safe harbour, this option is no different than the status quo - excessive interest rates on related-party debt would still be possible.
-0 Fairness and equity Option 1 has fairness benefits as it would ensure taxpayers cannot have excessive interest rates on their related-party debts.
+However, it also increases the uncertainty of returns on New Zealand investment, since whether or not interest is deductible turns on a taxpayer's EBITDA, which can be very interest rates on related-party debt with the safe harbour.
+However, for taxpayers willing to exceed the safe harbour, this option is no different than the status quo - excessive interest rates on related-party debt would 0 Fairness and equity Option 1 has fairness benefits as it would ensure taxpayers cannot have excessive interest rates on their related-party debts.
 Option 2 has fairness benefits as it would ensure taxpayers cannot have excessive interest rates on their related-party debts.
 On the one hand, option 3 would be somewhat effective at preventing excessive interest rates.
 On the other hand, it could result in interest denial for firms with very conservative interest rates and debt positions (say, for example, if a taxpayer is in loss).
 Option 4 would not prevent firms from achieving excessive interest rates on related-party debt.
 For taxpayers willing to exceed the administrative safe, harbour this option is no different to the status quo.
 0 Efficiency of compliance Option 1 would reduce compliance costs for many taxpayers - the allowable interest rate on related-party debt would be set on a clear objective factor (the credit rating of the foreign parent).
 However, in some cases - where the non-resident parent has no credit rating - compliance costs will stay the same or could potentially increase. + Option 2 would reduce compliance costs somewhat, as the interest rate cap would be available as a safe harbour.
 Taxpayers not utilising the safe harbour will still be required to do a transfer pricing analysis (i.e. same as status quo) Compliance costs in some instances would reduce under option 3, as there would be fewer transfer pricing disputes about related-party debt.
 However, an EBITDA-based rule would be a fundamental shift in our interest limitation rules - taxpayers and agents would have to come to grips with an entirely new regime.
 Option 4 would reduce compliance costs somewhat, as the interest rate cap would be available as a safe harbour.
 Taxpayers not utilising the safe harbour will still be required to do a transfer pricing analysis (i.e. same as status quo).
 0